-- Before lifting, make sure all panels are closed, and that the lamps are positioned horizontal and down for travel.
-Ensure that the mast sections are down, and are in the full stow position. - Before lifting, ensure all four jack stands are in a position that will not impede the safe lifting and lowering of the light tower. - NEVER allow anyone underneath or near the light tower during lifting operations. - NEVER lift the light tower from the front. - When utilizing the rear lift pockets (Figure 19) ensure the forks are fully inserted before lifting.
+- Before lifting, make sure all panels are closed, and that the Balloon Bag is zippered and positioned horizontal and down for travel.
+Ensure that the mast sections are down, and are in the full stow position. - Before lifting, ensure all four jack stands are in a position that will not impede the safe lifting and lowering of the light tower. - NEVER allow anyone underneath or near the light tower during lifting operations. - If utilizing a fork lift, NEVER lift the light tower from the front. - When utilizing the rear lift pockets (Figure 20) ensure the forks are fully inserted before lifting.

-Figure 19.
+Figure 20.
 Inserting Forklift Forks